joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 loss = -logprobs[range(n), Yb].mean()
 ```

-Step 2 is worth pausing on.
-Out of 32 x 27 = 864 numbers in the probability matrix, the loss
+Step 2 is worth noting.
+Out of 32 x 27 = 864 numbers in the probability matrix, the loss looks
-looks at exactly **32 of them**, one per row.
+at exactly **32 of them**, one per row.
 The other 832 are never read.
 That fact does not
 mean their gradients are zero, as we will see, but it does mean the loss expression itself is a
 lot smaller than the matrix suggests.